 Nikki J. is a long-time digital nomad currently living in Japan, although she has also lived in Vietnam, Argentina, and France, to name a few.
 Nikki earns a living by teaching and tutoring languages online-- she speaks English, French, and Spanish, and hosts her lessons on Skype and says, “It’s actually very easy to build a customer base.
 There are so many platforms out there for language teachers.
 And a plethora of teaching resources out there.
 So, it’s not even that difficult to make lesson plans!”
 Nikki also commented that she loves her job and how it allows her to connect with people from all around the world wherever she’s at.

 This is another job with great flexibility and numerous opportunities.
 Teaching and tutoring are not just confined to English.
-Chemistry, music, math, literature… if you had a favorite subject in school, odds are you can teach or tutor it online!
+Chemistry, music, math, literature… if you had a favourite subject in school, odds are you can teach or tutor it online!
 Many teachers and tutors find work through agencies that match them and it just takes a quick Google search to find hundreds.

 Another viable career path is in curriculum or course creation.
 The type of work can range anywhere from freelance writing a college curriculum, to learning how to and building your own courses online.
 For example, many people build courses on, essentially, how to do whatever it is you do!
 And once all the work is done and you’ve hosted your course on a site like Wyzant or Skooli, it’s a way to earn passive income.